Buying a new car in 2020: What to look out for

 What do you need?

 This might seem like an obvious question but that’s because it’s the primary consideration.
 Are you looking for a family car that has plenty of space for the kids?
 Perhaps you’re looking to treat yourself to a sporty number that excels on the country roads?
-Maybe you’re happy to dip into the used car market and find a model that offers great value for money?
+Maybe you’re happy to dip into the used car market or and find a model that offers great value for money such as some Hatchback Lease Deals?
 Everyone’s situation is different, but it’s important to be clear in your mind about exactly what you’re looking for.

 Do your research